mailtoharshit/awesome-aws-well-architected/README.md

 - `whitepapers-collection` [White Papers](https://aws.amazon.com/whitepapers/?whitepapers-main.sort-by=item.additionalFields.sortDate&whitepapers-main.sort-order=desc&awsf.whitepapers-content-type=content-type%23reference%7Ccontent-type%23whitepaper&awsf.whitepapers-content-category=*all) — Expand your knowledge of the cloud with AWS technical content authored by AWS and the AWS community, including technical whitepapers, technical guides, reference material, and reference architecture diagrams.

 - `technical-guide` [Technical Guide](https://aws.amazon.com/whitepapers/?whitepapers-main.sort-by=item.additionalFields.sortDate&whitepapers-main.sort-order=desc&awsf.whitepapers-content-type=content-type%23tech-guide&awsf.whitepapers-content-category=*all) — Learn practices through technical guides.

+Well-Architected lens

+- `serverless` [Serverless Application](https://d1.awsstatic.com/whitepapers/architecture/AWS-Serverless-Applications-Lens.pdf) — This “Lens”  focus on how to design, deploy, and architect your serverless application workloads on the AWS Cloud.
+It covers scenarios such as RESTful Microservices, Mobile back-ends, Stream Processing, and Web Application.
+By using this Well-Architected lens you will learn best practices for building serverless application workloads on AWS.

+- `HPC` [High Performance Computing](https://d1.awsstatic.com/whitepapers/architecture/AWS-IoT-Lens.pdf) — This “Lens”  focus on how to design, deploy, and architect your serverless application workloads on the AWS Cloud.
+It covers scenarios such as RESTful Microservices, Mobile back-ends, Stream Processing, and Web Application.
+By using this Well-Architected lens you will learn best practices for building serverless application workloads on AWS.

+- `iot` [IoT (Internet of Things)](https://d1.awsstatic.com/whitepapers/architecture/AWS-IoT-Lens.pdf) — This “Lens”  focus on how to design, deploy, and architect your High-Performance Computing (HPC) workloads on the AWS Cloud.
+It covers scenarios such as Loosely Coupled/High-Throughput Computing and Tightly Coupled/High-Performance Computing.
+By using this Well-Architected lens you will learn best practices for building HPC workloads on AWS.

+- `ML` [Machine Learning](https://d1.awsstatic.com/whitepapers/architecture/wellarchitected-Machine-Learning-Lens.pdf) — This “Lens” focus on common machine learning (ML) scenarios and identify key elements to ensure that your workloads are architected according to best practices in the AWS cloud.
+It covers scenarios such as securing your ML datasets, architecting your ML pipelines, and best practices for cost and reliability of your ML workloads.

 ## <img width="21" height="21" src="images/solutions.png" /> AWS Solutions Library